-If you are lucky enough to raise chickens and have found that your egg production exceeds your in-home consumption, this might be the time to consider taking your chicken eggs to market for profit.
+If you are lucky enough to raise chickens and have enough layers to meet demand, this might be the time to consider taking your chicken eggs to market for profit.

 Taking Your Chicken Eggs to Market